Mathnerd314/stroscot/docs/Reference/Library.rst

 Floating points numbers don't have implicit conversions between each other, besides the conversion from literals.
 The arithmetic operations are defined normally, ``(+) :: f32 -> f32 -> f32`` and so on.

+For overflow there are several semantics, so it's a keyword parameter:
+* signal error condition
+* wrap value (modular arithmetic, 1 + MAX = MIN)
+* saturation: clip(MIN, MAX, value)
+* assert value in range

+The default should be signaling an error - it can be turned into an assert with a type signature, and wrapping / saturation is unexpected

 Arrays
 ======